Here is a question I received recently from a reader about DSLR cameras and digital video...

 Having the ability to control these factors is vital to the still photographer so that he can communicate completely the message, information or emotion that he wants to get across to his audience.

-This type of camera provides him with that control.
+This type of camera provides the photographer and videographer with that control!

 DSLR cameras and digital video can provide the best of both worlds for anybody who shoots both video and still photography.